binarymist/HolisticInfoSec-For-WebDevelopers-Fascicle0/manuscript/markdown/main/chapter12.md

 G> In your Kali Linux box, run owasp-zap.
 G> If chromium is not already running, run it and setup foxyproxy for chrome using the burp proxy we set-up in the [Tooling Setup](#tooling-setup-kali-linux-tools-i-use-that-need-adding-to-kali-linux-chromium-extensions-foxyproxy-standard) chapter.
 Zap is now recording your browsing.
 G>
-G> Once you have started the VM and browsed to it, select the DVWA and log in as user: "user", password "user".
+G> Once you have started the VM and browsed to it, select the DVWA and log in as
+G> user: "user", password "user".
 Make sure the Security Level is set to low.
 G>
 G> Navigate to the SQL Injecton page and enter `1` in the input box.
 G>